evyatar9/Writeups/HackTheBox/CrossFitTwo/README.md

 ![node_modules.JPG](images/node_modules.JPG)

-According that information we know that we can create new file on specific location which it loads while the script run (library injection vulnerability).
+According to that information, we know that we can create a new file on a specific location which it loads that the script runs (library injection vulnerability).

 Let's create new file ```index.js``` with [OpenBSD Reverse Shell](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#netcat-openbsd) as follow:
 ```javascript